Recovery and Art Therapy

 Art During Addiction Recovery

 Some addicts are under the misapprehension that drinking alcohol or taking drugs makes them more creative.
-In fact, addiction can stifle creativity.
+In fact, can stifle creativity.
 Nevertheless, being creative has a vital role to play in helping addicts to recover from their illness.
-Lots of people who suffer from addiction to alcohol or drugs have alexithymia.
+Lots of people who suffer from to alcohol or drugs have alexithymia.
 This is a term which describes those who fail to understand the way they feel.
 They find that they’re unable to put their emotions into words.
 By taking creative approaches like art therapy, addicts can better express their challenging feelings, memories and thoughts without being restricted by words.

 A Deeper Self-Understanding